 The present study focused agriculture-forestry-based livelihood system of Northwestern Lao people.
 Lowland, hillside and mountain villages have different farming systems harmonized with their agro-ecological setting.
 The major modes of agriculture are lowland paddy cultivation, short-fallow shifting cultivation supplemented with lowland paddy cultivation and long-fallow shifting cultivation, respectively.
 The farming system interacts with forest and water resources of each zone.
 The mountain zone is covered with deep primary forest, while most of the remaining forest is degraded in the hillside/valley zone.
 Water resources are rich and diverse in the lowland zone, but limited in the hillside/valley and mountain zones.
 These are again closely related with natural biological resources use.
-Major natural biological resources in terms of cash income are aquatic animals and wild vegetables found in rivers and paddy field in the lowland zone, rattan, banana and bamboo collected in degraded forest in the hillside/valley zone and cardamon, orchid and wild ginger collected in deep forest in the mountain zone.
+Major natural biological resources in terms of cash income are aquatic animals and wild vegetables found in rivers and paddy field in the lowland zone, rattan, banana and bamboo collected in degraded forest in the hillside/valley zone.
 We can see multiple functions of the agriculture-forest complex under different settings.
-This suggests that the local people have detailed environmental knowledge supporting these area-specific uses of biological resources.
+This suggests that the local people have detailed environmental knowl-edge supporting these area-specific uses of biological resources.